cyb3rxp/awesome-soc/README.md

 Hence 3 critical tools (see below): SIRP, TIP, SOA, on top of SIEM.

-And in my view, SOAR is more an approach, a vision, based on technlogy and processes, than a technology or tool per say.
+And in my view, SOAR is more an approach, a vision, based on technology and processes, than a technology or tool per say.

 ## Simple and commonly needed automation tools: